linhthi/ts/README.md

-## Python Implementation of Probabilistic Matrix Factorization Algorithm
+## Python Implementation of Rec-Sys Algorithm

-The code attempts to implement the following paper:

-> *Mnih, A., & Salakhutdinov, R. (2007).
-Probabilistic matrix factorization.
-In Advances in neural information processing systems (pp. 1257-1264).*

-Probabilistic Matrix Factorization in Python with Ciao dataset

 The dataset is a copy of the Epinions and Ciao dataset in the `<https://www.cse.msu.edu/~tangjili/datasetcode/truststudy.htm>`